ruudra03/rock-paper-scissors/README.md

 2. _"Paper **covers** Rock"_
 3. _"Scissors **cuts** Paper"_

-- Return round winner and increment winner's score.
+- Increment winner's score and return round winner.

 #### Function _playGame_

+- Initialise computer's and player's scores with 0.
-- Stimulate multiple rounds, and first one to score 5 points is the winner.
+- Stimulate multiple rounds, where first one to score 5 points is the winner.
-- End game after the winner is declared.
+- Return game winner.